 It's always important to let photographers know exactly what you are hoping for, but first, ask your candidate photographers (or judge for yourself) what style they typically work in.
 To understand their answer, here's a list of photography styles2 for you and your partner to read and decide which appeals the most.

-- Traditional: In this ‘classic-style’ the photographer works from a “shot list,” ensuring he or she covers all the standard elements that are typically requested.
+Traditional: In this 'classic-style' the photographer works from a “shot list,” ensuring he or she covers all the standard elements that are typically requested.
+If you have any must-have traditional photos, such as getting ready in the bridal suite, the first look, or photos of your veil, shoes, and accessories, make sure to mention these to your photographer.

 Now, if there's a special style you both love, make sure to focus on photographers who specialize in that style.
 The ultimate question is, "How exactly do I want to remember my wedding day?."